There are lots of reasons things may not be going well in your classes. Here are some of the most common issues:

 Come chat with an adviser and get a second opinion.
 Be purposeful about your approach to the problem, which might include bits and pieces of the below issues.

 Study Skills Deficits

-You may find that the study skills that got you through high school or your previous college or university don't work as well here at the UW, where things move quickly in often very large classes.
+You may find that the study skills you learned in high school or at your previous college or university don't work as well here at the UW, where things move very quickly in often very large classes.
 Different skills are called for, and the good news is, like any skills, they can be learned.
 Academic support programs are available to help you adapt, including subject-specific tutoring and late-night group study sessions at CLUE and academic achievement courses, which are geared toward improving your academic skills while you learn about a subject of interest.

 It could be that you're feeling overloaded.
 Maybe you overdid it and signed up for 19 credits of Writing courses.
 Or you're trying to attend school full-time, work a full-time job, and have a social life.

 The key to success is balance.
 Balance your course choices so you can utilize different parts of your academic repertoire.
 That is, take a problem-based/quantitative class (i.e., math) together with a reading/analysis class (i.e., literature) and a writing class (i.e., composition).
 That way you don't get too overloaded doing one thing over and over!
 Visit our page on Course Load for more information.